Guidance - Occupational Health Referrals

 There are no strict rules around when to refer in long-term cases and such cases should be managed on a case-by-case basis.
 It would however be normal to consider the need for a referral around 1 month into an absence if not done so already.
 In some cases it may actually be prudent to make an earlier referral (certain health problems can benefit from earlier intervention) whereas in other cases it may be appropriate to delay a referral (e.g. where there are clear or known timescales such as when an employee is recovering from planned surgery or a broken bone).

-It is important that referring managers are clear that they are referring for a medical issue and not a management issue.
-Occupational Health cannot, for example, directly resolve work-related stress matters as these are generally management issues that can only be addressed by managers themselves.
+It is important that referring managers are clear that they are referring for a medical matter and not a management matter.
+Occupational Health cannot, for example, directly resolve work-related stress matters as these are generally management concerns that can only be addressed by managers themselves.